National Interest Waiver Visa

 Labor certification waiver

 Even though it’s an employment-based visa, applicants don’t need a job offer or a labor certification to apply.
-So, the name of the visa means it’s in the best of interest of the U.S. to waive the labor certification requirement.
+So, the name of the visa means it’s in the best interest of the U.S. to not require the labor certification requirement.

 You must be able to prove that your immigration to the U.S. would be beneficial to the nation.
 What is considered beneficial to the nation can vary from situation to situation, so it’s important to work with a lawyer who can help you tell your story in the most persuasive way possible.

-We can help you complete the paperwork in a way that increases your chances of being approved.
+We can help you complete the paperwork persuasively to increase your chances of being approved.
 Call us today at 813-298-7222, or email us by clicking here, or schedule an appointment by clicking here.